-Whether you just started your new company or are running an established business, you will probably spend most of your day thinking about how to make it succeed.
+Whether you are starting a new company or running an established one, you will probably spend most of your day thinking about how to make it succeed.

 With orders come mundane chores such as organizing your invoices, receipts, and taxes.
 The accounting side of running a business can be quite, well, taxing.